pyyush/WhisperingGPT/README.md

 ## (Optional) Deploying on EC2 using Docker

-A [here](deploy.sh) shell script is provided to deploy the WhisperingGPT API on EC2 inside a Docker container.
+A [deploy.sh](deploy.sh) shell script is provided to deploy the WhisperingGPT API on EC2 inside a Docker container.

 ### Requirements
 Before using the script, you need to have the following: